mblitherland/litretro/README.md

 - 33: After fixing a security issue hosts can no longer view their retro if they're not manually added
 - 34: A user can delete their comments
 - 35: Make various forms look nicer
+- 36: It would be nice for a previously submitted discussion form to receive focus after submit
 - 37: Added the ability to add custom language to some pages through the database
 - 39: Prior participants logic broke the retro show page